 Hudson ISD already provides access through Skyward Family Access to check your child's meal account balance and history of transactions.

-Now in addition to accepting cash and check for school meals, HISD is offering parents the convenient option of making online payments for student meals.
-Payments may be made with Master Card or VISA at any time of the day or night, seven days a week.
+Now in addition to accepting cash and checks for school meals, HISD is offering parents the convenient option of making online payments for student meals.
+Payments may be made with a Master Card or VISA at any time of the day or night, seven days a week.
 You must have an account with Family Access to use this option.
-Once you log in to your Family Access account, go to the Food Service tab and under your student's account information, look for the "make online payment" tab.
+Once you log in to your Family Access account, go to the Food Service tab, and under your student's account information, look for the "make online payment" tab.
 Click this “make online payment” tab and follow the easy steps to make a payment.
 Payments are immediately posted to your child's account.

 Separate transactions are required for each child.
 We hope you find this option easy and convenient.

 If you have any issues or problems with this system, please contact the Food Service office at 875-9217.

 If your child is in need of a special diet relating to a medical condition, please contact the Director of Child Nutrition and schedule a meeting.
 The diet order form in the attachment is required to be filled out by your child's physician or medical authority.
 Substitutions can be made to meals if it is required by doctor's orders.